romainducrocq/wheelcc/README.md

 > **TL;DR** No dependencies are required other than the system tools already installed.

 wheelcc aims to be self-contained and avoid bloat when possible.
-It only depends on the C and C++ standard libraries and a few file-only dependencies that are already included in the sources ([ctre](https://github.com/hanickadot/compile-time-regular-expressions), [tinydir](https://github.com/cxong/tinydir)).
+It only depends on the C and C++ standard libraries and a header-only dependency included in the sources ([tinydir](https://github.com/cxong/tinydir)).
 The build+runtime only requires bash, binutils and gcc (>= 8.1.0) on GNU/Linux, or clang (>= 5.0.0) on MacOS, which makes the compiler easy to build and use on any x86-64 GNU/Linux distribution or MacOS.

 ### Limitations